scalamolecule/molecule-old/README.md

 ### Download and test

 1. `git clone https://github.com/scalamolecule/molecule.git`
+2. `cd molecule`
-2. `sbt compile`
+3. `sbt compile`
-3. Open in your IDE
+4. Open in your IDE
-4. Run tests and poke around...
+5. Run tests and poke around...

 # What Molecule does